dkam26/shoppinglistAPI/README.md

 ## Tests

-The tests are to confirm the connection to the database,login sess
+The tests are to confirm the connection to the database,accounts creation,login session

 ## Contributors